 So now, our child who’d hit a sleep regression is waking up every 1-2 hours (due to how our natural sleep cycles string together) and we’re making it worse – we’re keeping them up.

 From here, some babies may be able to learn how to self-soothe so that they go back to sleep – and the regression ends.
 More often than not, though, our babies get stuck in this vicious cycle of waking up every 1-2 hours.
 This leaves everyone overtired and cranky.

 Example: At 6-7 months, our oldest son started waking up every 1-2 hours.
 We initially thought it was a growth spurt.
 After several awful nights, we realized we all needed an intervention.
 We began behavioral sleep training.
 Within a few nights, he was almost back to his previous sleep-wake cycle.

-So what’s the official end of sleep regressions?
+So what are the official end-of-sleep regressions?
 It’s once your baby gets back to sleeping well.
 So in this case, the sleep regression lasted a week – and then we needed another week to recover!

 Finally, in some of the worst scenarios, a baby might only seem to recover from sleep regression, only to fall into a new sleeping pattern that’s nothing like what it was before – it’s much, much worse.

 If the new pattern is different enough from the old one, it may be really difficult to know that the sleep regression is over.